anandrajaram21/covidash/README.md

 ### Prerequisites

-- The program will run without any issues on any computer, but for a smooth performance, it is reccommended to use a system with atleast 4 GB memory, and atleast 2 CPU cores.
+- The program will run without any issues on any computer, but for a smooth performance, it is recommended to use a system with atleast 4 GB memory, and atleast 2 CPU cores.
-- Either Python or Docker must installed.
+- Either Python or Docker must be installed.
-- Both npm and node have to be installed to view the documentation.
+- Both npm and Node JS have to be installed to view the documentation.
 - You can use git to clone the repository, or you can download the zip file.

 ### Basic Setup